elastisys/ck8s-cluster/README.md

 source ${CLOUD_PROVIDER}-common-env.sh
 ```

-Create 4 S3 buckets, one for each of Harbor, Velero, Elasticsearch and Influxdb.
+Create five S3 buckets, one for each of Harbor, Velero, Elasticsearch, Influxdb and Fluentd.
 If you have `s3cmd` configured, you can do it like this:

 ```